Chicago Special Needs Trust Lawyer

-If you are looking for a Chicago, IL special needs trust lawyer, our team designs trusts that protect benefits while funding meaningful support.
+If you are looking for a Chicago, IL, special needs trust lawyer, our team designs trusts that protect benefits and fund meaningful support.
 Kravets Law Group brings years of combined planning experience, Illinois admissions, and careful coordination with families and care teams.
-Book a free consultation to discuss first party and third party options and how they fit your goals.
+Book a free consultation to discuss first- and third-party options and how they align with your goals.

 Special Needs Trust Lawyer Chicago, IL

 There are two primary approaches.
-A third party SNT is funded with someone else’s assets, often parents or grandparents, and does not require Medicaid payback on the remainder.
-A first party trust holds the beneficiary’s own assets, such as lawsuit proceeds or an inheritance received outright, and includes a Medicaid payback provision at death.
-Our special needs fiduciary lawyers explain how each works, who can serve as trustee, and the role of pooled trusts administered by nonprofits when individual trustees are not practical.
+A third-party SNT is funded with someone else’s assets, often parents or grandparents, and does not require Medicaid payback on the remainder.
+A first-party trust holds the beneficiary’s own assets, such as lawsuit proceeds or an inheritance received outright, and includes a Medicaid payback provision upon the beneficiary’s death.
+Our special-needs fiduciary lawyers explain how each works, who can serve as trustee, and the role of pooled trusts administered by nonprofits when individual trustees are impractical.
 We draft distribution standards and trustee powers in plain language, with examples that help future trustees make good decisions.

 Funding and administration require attention to detail.
-Our special needs trust attorneys help retitle accounts, coordinate court approvals when needed, and set up record keeping that satisfies both trust law and benefit agencies.
-Trustees must avoid cash gifts to beneficiaries that could count as income and instead pay providers directly for goods and services.
+Our special needs trust attorneys help retitle accounts, coordinate court approvals as needed, and set up record-keeping that complies with both trust law and benefit agency requirements.
+Trustees must avoid making cash gifts to beneficiaries that could be treated as income and instead pay providers directly for goods and services.
 We provide a practical guide for expenditures, reporting, and taxes.
 Housing is a frequent question because payments for rent or food can affect SSI.
 We outline options and document choices, so everyone understands the tradeoffs.

 Family dynamics matter.
 Our Chicago special needs trust lawyers discuss backup trustees, trust protectors, and how to include siblings or caregivers in oversight without creating conflict.
-For blended families, we design plans that support the person with a disability and still treat other children fairly.
+For blended families, we design plans that support the child with a disability while treating other children fairly.
 When a lawsuit or settlement is involved, we coordinate with litigation counsel so funds flow correctly and liens are addressed.

 Why Experience Matters In Special Needs Planning

 Small drafting choices can safeguard benefits or jeopardize them.
-Counsel familiar with SSI, Medicaid, ABLE accounts, and agency reporting builds a trust that pays for the right things, documents decisions properly, and prepares future trustees to do the job with confidence.
+Counsel familiar with SSI, Medicaid, ABLE accounts, and agency reporting builds trust, ensures payments are for the right things, documents decisions properly, and prepares future trustees to do the job with confidence.
 Our team has:

 • Attorneys trained in Illinois and federal benefit rules who draft usable instructions for trustees.